kwai/blaze/README.md

 We also encourage you to benchmark Blaze locally and share the results with us. 🤗

 ## Roadmap
+### 1. Operators

 Currently, there are still several operators that we cannot execute natively:
 - Aggregate.
 Relies on https://github.com/apache/arrow-datafusion/issues/1570.
 - Join with an optional filter condition.
 Relies on https://github.com/apache/arrow-datafusion/issues/2509.
 - Broadcast HashJoin.
 - Window.

+### 2. Compressed Shuffle

+We use segmented Arrow-IPC files to express shuffle data.
+If we could apply IPC compression, we would benefit more from Shuffle since columnar data would have a better compression ratio.
+Tracked in #4.

+### 3. UDF support
 Also, we would like to have a high-performance JVM-UDF invocation framework that could utilize a great variety of the existing UDFs written in Spark/Hive language, and we haven't supported them natively in Blaze.